Website Feedback – Report a bug

 Target species

-A wild dog is defined as a dingo (Canis lupus dingo) and a dog (Canis lupus familiaris), other than a domestic dog.
+A Wild Dog is defined as a Dingo (Canis lupus dingo) or a dog (Canis lupus familiaris), other than a domestic dog.

 Protection methods